byCedric/generator-fouraxes/README.md

 3. [Babel (Harmony)](http://babeljs.io/)
 4. [Sass](http://sass-lang.com/)

-It also uses requirejs (AMD) style, but that is build into ECMAScript Harmony.
+It also uses [RequireJS](http://requirejs.org/) (AMD style), but that is build into ECMAScript Harmony.

 --- ---